pcwii/usb-music/README.md

 Play Music from local sources (usb, smb, local path) with Mycroft.ai

 ## About
-Play local music by inserting a USB drive into your Mycroft device.
+Play local music sources (USB, SMB, Local)
+1. Inserting a USB drive into your Mycroft device.
 Upon Inserting a USB Device Mycroft will scan the device for MP3 music and add it to a temporary library that you can play.
-USB music ca
+2. Adding an SMB source will let you play music from that source.
+3. Adding a local path source will let you play music from that source.
 ## AutoPlay
 If AutoPlay is enabled in the websettings then the USB music will begin playing immediately when inserted.
 Unplugging the usb will automatically stop and unmount the USB device.